-The exhibition is taking place Mon 7th – 17th in October 2013 at the Guest Projects Africa – a artist space in Hackney.
-Prior to 17th October there will be a programme of activities which include live art, dance, storytelling, head wrapping and academic talks.
-The exhibition closes with a live evening performance at the Lyric Hammersmith on 17th October – Tickets only £5.
-Check out the facebook page for more info.
+The exhibition took place on Mon 7th – 17th in October 2013 at the Guest Projects Africa – a artist space in Hackney.
+With a programme of activities which included live art, dance, storytelling, head wrapping and academic talks.
+The exhibition closed with a live evening performance at the Lyric Hammersmith on 17th Oct

 Re-Introducing Oshun is an interdisciplinary exhibition that re-images black women’s bodies as sacred places of beauty, intimacy and love through the Yoruba deity, Oshun.
 Featuring an all female collective working within the mediums of movement, visual arts and poetry, Re-Introducing Oshun, demystifies the omnipresent gaze placed on black women’s body by “creating images of black women that look, talk, feel and love like us and in doing so presenting our own truths”.